 Silent reading can be difficult if students are not engaged in the text or the activity they are asked to complete during or after reading.
 Sticky notes are an inexpensive way to bring engagement and energy back into silent reading time.

-Help Canadian students find well written and age-appropriate reading material by utilizing book lists created by the Ontario Library Association.
+Help Canadian students find well-written and age-appropriate reading material by utilizing book lists created by the Ontario Library Association.

 Helping students become good independent readers is not a quick task.
 It requires time, patience and effort.
 Read about the great ideas shared by other teachers on how they keep students engaged during independent reading.

 Keep your students organized during independent reading.
 This independent reading assignment is a collection of 6 Independent Reading Tracking Forms and 1 Reading Journal Assignment.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.

 Help your students dive deeper into their reading with these 12 different book report assignments.
 Each assignment enables students to showcase their creativity while meeting your curriculum standards.
 This book report set covers both Fiction and Non-Fiction Genres.
+Find this resource on Shopify CAD or Teachers Pay Teachers USD.